NikKowPHP/social-brain/chapters/chapter-10.md

 > *   **Primary Brain Profile:** All
 > *   **Purpose:** To demonstrate how the three core tools are sufficient to resolve complex, multi-faceted conflicts without needing specialized protocols.

 ***Previously on the Phoenix Project:*** *Maria has secured Leo's trust and gained a small foothold with Jane.
-However, a major technical deadlock has emerged between Mark (Architect, favoring innovation) and Jane (Sentinel, favoring safety), halting all progress.*
+However, a major technical deadlock has emerged between Mark (Architect, favoring innovation) and Jane (Sentinel, favoring safety), halting all progress.
+For Jane, the memory of a past project failure that cost the company a major client was a constant, cautionary tale.*

 You have now installed the complete Core Trio.
 Before we add a single specialized instrument to your toolkit, it is essential to pause and appreciate the power of the engine you have just built.
 If you master only these three skills—Regulation, Connection, and Trust—you can successfully conduct your way through the vast majority of challenging human interactions.